ouro-borous/popo/README.md

 You're looking for a file path which looks something this: .../go/pkg/mod/github.com/stacktitan/smb@v0.0.0._____/smb/smb.go

+Make sure to replace it with the smb.go included in this repository.

 Once you've done these steps, the executable is ready to be built.
 ```
 go build popo.go